Appendix C: Summary of Evidence - Intervention

 Advantages

-• in some children, there may be a beneficial effect in reducing maladaptive autistic or associated behavioral problems for which other interventions have not been effective
+- in some children, there may be a beneficial effect in reducing maladaptive autistic or associated behavioral problems for which other interventions have not been effective

 Limitations

-• the short term and long term efficacy and safety of most medications currently used to treat autism in very young children have not been demonstrated in double-blind, placebo controlled studies.
+- the short term and long term efficacy and safety of most medications currently used to treat autism in very young children have not been demonstrated in double-blind, placebo controlled studies.
 Haloperidol is an exception, but its usefulness is limited because of the possible induction of dyskinesia

-• we have less experience using these medications in this
+- we have less experience using these

 age group; thus there is little or no knowledge about the efficacy and risk level in this population.
-Even less is known about the toxicity of drug combinations
+Even less is known about the toxicity of drug combinations - the younger the child, the more concern there is of the risk of side effects

-• the severe behavioral problems that young children with autism sometimes manifest may be manageable without medication.
+- the severe behavioral problems that young children with autism sometimes manifest may be manageable without medication.
 Sometimes behavioral techniques are effective and sufficient to lessen the problematic behaviors.

 Hormone Therapies